 Cert # 09623922 Officers learn how traffickers recruit, groom, and control victims and how those dynamics show up on caseloads.
 The course covers red flags, trauma-informed interviewing, safety planning, and supervision strategies that disrupt exploitation while protecting victims and holding offenders accountable.

-Caert # 01625589 From initial knock to final documentation, this course walks officers through the entire search process.
+Cert # 01625589 From initial knock to final documentation, this course walks officers through the entire search process.
 Officers review controlling case law, policy requirements, tactical movement, team communication, and post-search documentation so that every search is safe, purposeful, and defensible.

 Cert # 04936562 This course is designed for tired, frustrated staff who still want their work to matter.
 Officers examine sources of burnout, identify what they can and cannot control, and build realistic strategies to re-engage, set boundaries, and rebuild commitment to the mission and to themselves.